 Submitting healthcare claims is a complex and ever-changing process as technology and regulations bring changes that make understanding claims processing sometimes feel like a moving target.
 Understanding claims processing is an evolving skill, but learning the basic language is the first step to successfully navigating this landscape.
 One of the keys is knowing the difference between rejected and denied claims.

 Claims rejections occur when the clearinghouse or the payer stop a claim from entering their processing system.
 This is typically due to missing, incomplete, outdated, or incorrect information included in the claim.
 When claims fail to enter the payer’s processing system, ABA consultation and service providers do not receive an explanation of benefits or remittance advice for the claim rejection.
 Depending on the processor, providers may or may not receive a rejection notice from the clearinghouse or other electronic system.

 When the statuses of claims go unmonitored, rejections can pose an especially problematic effect for providers, their patients and patient’s families.
 It is not uncommon for providers to wait for a notification to trigger action on unpaid claims.
 In the instance of a rejection that does not include a follow up notice, a significant amount of time may go by before realizing a claim went unreceived.
 At this point, deadlines for timely filing requirements may have passed for the payer.
 Unfortunately, timely filing denials are rarely overturned when appealed; therefore, it is important that as part of a claims review process, providers have a method for monitoring rejections.

 Claims denials are claims that are received by the payer, processed, and then denied.
-Some of the more common reasons a claim might be denied include:
+Why are claims denied?
+Some of the more common claim denial reasons include:

 - Eligibility, coverage, or coordination of benefits issues